Simply-typed constant-domain modal lambda calculus I: distanced beta reduction and combinatory logic: Pure combinatory logic and the weak lambda calculus

 Suppose that $\pi(\typd{v}{A})$ is $\typd{u}{A}$.
 Then $((\lbd{v}{A}{M})^{\pi})^{cl}$ is by definition $\cbd{u}{A}{(M^{\pi})^{cl}}$, which by induction hypothesis is $\cbd{u}{A}{(M^{cl})^{\pi}}$, which by Proposition~\ref{prop:clperm}(\ref{prop:clperm:2}) is $(\cbd{v}{A}{(M^{cl})})^{\pi}$, which by definition is $((\lbd{v}{A}{M})^{cl})^{\pi}$. \end{proof}

 Since, formally, terms of $\mltup$ are $\alpha$-equivalence classes of terms, and since the translation in Definition~\ref{defn:cltranslation} is defined on members of these equivalence classes, we need to check that the translation respects the equivalence.
 This is so in a very strong form: ``the analogue in $CL$ of the $\lambda$-calculus relation of $=_{\alpha}$ is simply identity'' (\cite[p.
-29]{Hindley2008-vw}): \begin{prop} (Under the translation, $\alpha$-equivalence is identity). \begin{enumerate}[leftmargin=*] \item Suppose $\typd{M}{B}$ is a term of $\mltup$.
+29]{Hindley2008-vw}): \begin{prop}[Under the translation, $\alpha$-equivalence is identity] \begin{enumerate}[leftmargin=*] \item Suppose $\typd{M}{B}$ is a term of $\mltup$.
 Suppose $\pi$ is a type-preserving permutation of the variables of $\mltup$ which is the identity on the free variables of $\typd{M}{B}$.
 Then $M^{cl}$ is $(M^{\pi})^{cl}$. \item Suppose $\typd{M,N}{B}$ are terms of $\mltup$ which are $\alpha$-equivalent.
-Then $\typd{M^{cl},N^{cl}}{B}$ are terms of $\cltup$ which are identical. \end{enumerate} \end{prop} \begin{proof} For (\ref{prop:alphaisidentity:1}), this is by an induction on complexity of $\typd{M}{B}$
+Then $\typd{M^{cl},N^{cl}}{B}$ are terms of $\cltup$ which are identical. \end{enumerate} \end{prop} \begin{proof} For (\ref{prop:alphaisidentity:1}), this is by an induction on complexity of $\typd{M}{B}$, with a universal quantifier over type-preserving permutations in the statement of the induction hypothesis.

 If $\typd{M}{B}$ is a variable, then $M^{\pi}$ is $M$ since by hypothesis $\pi$ is the identity on the free variables of $M$; and then both $M^{cl}, (M^{\pi})^{cl}$ are $M$ as well.

 If $\typd{M}{B}$ is a constant, then both $M^{cl}, (M^{\pi})^{cl}$ are $M$.